Vas75/google-homepage/README.md

-This is a reproduction of the google search results page using html and css.
+This is a reproduction of the google search page using html and css.